gusztavvargadr/wordpress/README.md

 - Install [VirtualBox][VirtualBox Install].
   - Vagrant will manage VirtualBox for you, but in case you want to dig deeper, take a look at the [introduction][VirtualBox Getting Started].
 - Install [Visual Studio Code][Visual Studio Code Install].
-  - See the [basics of usage][Visual Studio Code Getting Started] for more information on getting around in Visual Studio Code.
+  - See the [basics of usage][Visual Studio Code Getting Started] for more information on getting around Visual Studio Code.

 ### Setting up an environment